GLOBAL MARKETS-World stocks climb on hopes of successful debt ceiling outcome

 Concerns about the U.S. Congress not raising the debt ceiling on time have created large distortions in the short-end of the yield curve, as investors avoid bills that mature when the Treasury is at risk of running out of funds, and pour into alternative issues.

-The yield on benchmark 10-year notes US10YT=RR was little changed at 3.4756%, after rising 6 basis points on Friday, and two-year yields US2YT=RR were steady at 3.9936%, having also jumped 10 basis points in the previous session.
+The yield on benchmark 10-year notes US10YT=RR rose about 3 basis points to 3.4887%, after rising 6 basis points on Friday, and two-year yields US2YT=RR were steady at 4.0083%, having also jumped 10 basis points in the previous session.

 Also this week, a host of Federal Reserve officials are speaking, with Chair Jerome Powell set for Friday, and could generate plenty of headlines to move the dial further.